NORDUnet/opennsa/docs/config.md

 * Service block

 network  : The network name managed by OpenNSA.
 Mandatory.

 logfile : File to log to.
           Defaults to /var/log/opennsa.log

 nrmmap  : Path to port/topology NRM description file

 peers   : URLs to NSAs to peer with control-plane wise.
               Seperate multiple entries with newline.

-policies    : What policies are required.
-Currently requiretrace and
+policy  : What policies are required.
+Currently requiretrace, requireuser,
-              requireuser are the possible options.
-These require a connection trace and user security attribute respecitively.
+          and aggregator are the possible options.
+These require a connection trace, a user security attribute, and allow proxy aggregation respecitively.
 ```